-Breeders can never fully screen for cancer, and there isn’t much you can do to prevent this.
+Breeders can never fully screen for cancer, and it isn’t much you can do to prevent this.
 Although many Bernese Rotties will live happy and healthy lives, cancer is always a possibility that you should be aware of.

 Final Thoughts on the Bernese Rottie

-If you are looking for a large guard dog or a family companion, then the Bernese Rottie should definitely be on your radar.
+If you are looking for a large guard dog or a family companion, then the Bernese Rottie should be on your radar.

 Despite their short lifespan and the possibility of serious disease, they can still make a wonderful pet.